 The Department of World Languages and Literatures helps prepare Texas State University students for careers in education, scholarly research, international relations and business, foreign service, translation/interpretation, consulting, editing, and many other professions.
-The World Languages and Literatures faculty design dynamic courses that help the graduate compete in the modern market.
-The faculty help the students acquire higher-level language skills, and multicultural competence.
+The World Languages and Literatures faculty design dynamic courses that help our graduates compete in the modern market.
+Faculty help students acquire higher-level language skills and multicultural competence.
 We offer majors and minors in Spanish, French and German, and a minor in Arabic, Chinese, and Japanese.
 We also offer a comprehensive master's program in Spanish with courses in literature, linguistics, language, culture and film.
 In addition, through Extension Studies, the department offers courses in Arabic, Chinese, Italian, Latin, Portuguese, Russian, and American Sign Language.

 If you want to think globally, then you need to speak a foreign language.
 The Modern Language Association "regards the learning of languages other than English as vital to an understanding of the world; such learning serves as a portal to the literatures, cultures, historical perspectives, and human experiences that constitute the human record."
 READ MORE.

 We also offer faculty-led summer study programs in Austria, Costa Rica, France, Germany, Italy, Japan, Morocco, Spain, and Taiwan, as well as supporting long-term exchange programs with academic institutions all around the world.
 Find out how studying abroad could give you an edge in the job market.